rasulkarimov/kubernetes-installer/README.md

 create_default_storage_on_all_devices: false
 create_default_mds: false
 ~~~
+Installation behavior can be customized through group_var variables.
+For example, if the site has access to the public internet, there is no need to install a private Docker registry.
+This step can be disabled in the variables file, meaning the registry will not be installed, and the cluster will download images from official public repositories on the internet during bootstrapping.

+Setting deploy_private_rpm_repository: false will configure hosts to download Ceph packages from public Ceph repositories.

 **Prepare required packages for internet disconnected installation**
 For an internet-disconnected installation, you we to prepare the appropriate Docker images and RPM files.
 In the Git repository with Ansible playbooks, two shell scripts are provided to download the required packages for installation from the internet.
 Run these scripts from a machine with internet access.
 Then, place them in the same location during the Ansible installation; if provided in the same location where they were downloaded by the script, Ansible will add them to the local RPM repository and Docker registries.